-AP source: Ex-Dallas police chief to lead Chicago police
+Mayor taps ex-Dallas chief to head Chicago police force

-CHICAGO (AP) - Chicago Mayor Lori Lightfoot on Thursday will name former Dallas Police Chief David Brown to lead the police force in the nation’s third largest city, a city official told The Associated Press.
+CHICAGO (AP) - Chicago Mayor Lori Lightfoot on Thursday named former Dallas police Chief David Brown to head the police force in the nation’s third largest city, touting his humility and calling him “a leader who commands respect.”

-Lightfoot will introduce Brown as her next police superintendent at a 4:15 p.m. news conference, said the official, who spoke on the condition of anonymity because the official wasn’t authorized to discuss the hire ahead of the official announcement.
+Lightfoot introduced Brown as the next superintendent of the Chicago Police Department during a news conference, saying he’s the right man for the job.

+“We are Chicago and we deserve the best.
+And in this time, this moment, David Brown is the absolute best.”

 Brown, who was one of two African Americans named as a finalist for the job, has more than 30 years of experience in law enforcement.
 The 59-year-old Brown, who retired from the Dallas force in 2016, drew widespread attention that year after five of his officers were killed in an ambush-style rifle attack and he directed officers to kill the suspect using a remote-controlled robot fixed with explosives.